How to scrape 50 Facebook comments in 3 minutes ⏱

 To download Facebook comments from a specific post, you can find or build a Facebook scraper.
 Apify’s Facebook Comments scraper, for instance, allows downloading comments from multiple posts in HTML, XML, JSON, JSONL, and CSV formats.
 You can also extract those comments in the order that’s suitable for you: by newest, most relevant, or Facebook’s default.

-It's sort of a must-have as of 2023.
+It's sort of a must-have as of 2025.
 Ever since Facebook changed its policy in 2021, you'll need some form of proxy to make sure your Facebook scraping ends up successful.
+Facebook's 2025 API restrictions have made this even more critical, with new rate limits capping requests to just 200 per hour and severely limiting third-party comment access.
 While datacenter proxies may still work for some cases, our top choice is residential proxies.
 The good news is, our free plan includes a residential proxy free trial, so you can try out any of the Facebook scrapers under ideal conditions.

 In general, yes.
 Facebook API (once you get its token) can provide free access to some of the data on the platform.
 However, extracting large amounts of data — even with the official Facebook API — can quickly lead to getting blocked.